ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

     // Access commercial paper network
     const network = await gateway.getNetwork('mychannel');

-Below, this statement gives the application addressability to smart contract defined by the namespace org.papernet.commercialpaper within papercontract.
+Below, this statement gives the application addressability to the smart contract defined by the namespace org.papernet.commercialpaper within papercontract.
 Once an application has issued getContract, it can submit any transaction/query implemented within it